olimay/voronoi/README.md

 ### About this repository

-These source files provide functions for generating Voronoi Cells for a set of points, as well as functions for generating a random set of points.
+These source files include functions for generating Voronoi Cells for a set of points, functions for generating a random set of points, and examples of tests.

 It can generate two types of Voronoi Cells for two distance metrics:
 Euclidean distance (equivalently known as L2) and Manhattan distance (known as